azzaea/azzaea/_posts/2019-01-19-blog-story.markdown

 ---
 layout: post
-title: An academic site building story
+title: A beginning story
-description: Why, how and what's next
+description: How this site came to life!
 date: 2019-01-18 16:11:00-0400
 comments: true
 ---